 Hydrogen itself is a clean fuel but current production technologies are significant producers of carbon pollution.
 It has great potential as a low-carbon energy source for electricity, heating, hydrogen vehicles and long-distance energy transport.
 Once burnt, it’s only by-product is water.
 However, until it can be produced cleanly, it will not be a viable green alternative to fossil fuels.

-The HAZER® Process was developed at the University of Western Australia and splits methane into hydrogen and graphite using iron ore as a catalyst.
+The HAZER® Process, developed at the University of Western Australia by Prof. Hui Tong Chua, splits methane into hydrogen and graphite using iron ore as a catalyst.
 This turns methane, a significant greenhouse gas and abundant natural resource, into hydrogen, a source of clean energy.
 The graphite is also a valuable industrial commodity.

 Advanced microscopy by A/Prof. Martin Saunders allowed the cracking process, and the nanomaterials it produced, to be understood.
 The HAZER® Process produces economically competitive hydrogen with at least 50% fewer emissions than alternative fossil fuel-based hydrogen production.